-Use the following instructions to associate a Code Insight project with a Jira instance.
+Use the following instructions to associate a Code Insight project with a Jira ALM instance.

-Task To associate a Jira instance to a project, do the following:
+Task To associate a Code Insight project with a Jira ALM instance, do the following:

 - 1. As the Project Administrator, navigate to the Summary tab (see Opening the Project Summary Tab). - 2.
 From the Manage Project menu, select Edit Project.
 The Edit Project window opens. - 3.
 Select the ALM Settings tab. - 4.
-From the ALM Instance dropdown list, select the Jira instance to associate to this project.
-The current settings for the Jira instance are displayed on ALM Settings tab.
+From the ALM Instance dropdown list, select the Jira ALM instance to associate to this project.

+The current settings for the Jira ALM instance are displayed.